simplyadrian/cookbook-apache-simplyadrian/README.md

-apache2-nativex Cookbook
+apache2-simplyadrian Cookbook
 ========================
-This cookbook sets up apache2 for NativeX.
+This cookbook sets up apache2 for simplyadrian.
 A minimal configuration of a vhost file at this point for testing of html display.
 More will need to be developed to make this a meaningful production cookbook.

 Requirements
 ============